DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 title: Finance users
 ---

 Financial statements are monthly record of payments made to lead providers.
-It is generated based on the declarations submitted by lead providers, which are attached to a specific statement depending on the timing of submission and applicable funding criteria.
+They are generated based on the declarations submitted by lead providers, which are attached to a specific statement depending on the timing of submission and applicable funding criteria.
 Each statement provides a complete picture of the payments for that period, including a summary, detailed breakdowns, and total amounts.
 These totals may include output payments, clawbacks, VAT, service fees, and any additional one-off adjustments.

 ## Contents